-- Organisations don't have the right tools to gain visibility into all their assets - CISOs and their teams have too many tools, creating information silos - Opaque supply chains - · An environment in constant flux: especially in the cloud where assets are dynamic and ephemeral - The sheer size, complexity and distributed nature of modern IT environments - · Constant technology innovation, especially from cloud vendors - Business units investing in new products and services without telling IT (shadow IT) - An explosion in remote working endpoints and shadow IT during the pandemic
+- Organisations don't have the right tools to gain visibility into all their assets - · CISOs and their teams have too many tools, creating information silos - · Opaque supply chains - · An environment in constant flux: especially in the cloud where assets are dynamic and ephemeral - · The sheer size, complexity and distributed nature of modern IT environments - Constant technology innovation, especially from cloud vendors - Business units investing in new products and services without telling IT (shadow IT) - · An explosion in remote working endpoints and shadow IT during the pandemic

 Many of these challenges were borne out by responses to our question: "Why is it so difficult to understand and manage cyber risk?"
-A plurality of respondents claim the answer is "too few resources" (40%).
-Others said that it's hard to quantify (38%), and that they are running too many tools and vendors (30%).
-This can create limited visibility (29%) and alert overload (24%) for detection and response teams..
+The largest number of respondents said it is simply hard to quantify (38%).
+A third (33%) claim they don't have the resources to do so, and a similar number (32%) that they have limited visibility.
+Complaints of too many tools (30%) and alerts (27%) illustrate the need for a unified platform-based approach.
+A fifth (21%) spoke of data silos.